 Patient, thoughtful, with engaged listening for sensitive conversations:Example 3: Educational Instructor

-Configure just one parameter—others will use defaults:turn_detection_model:sparrow-1replica_interruptibility:medium
+Configure just one parameter—others will use defaults:turn_detection_model:sparrow-1replica_interruptibility:mediumvoice_isolation:near

 Best Practices